forumone/gesso-wp/README.md

 with theme.json, see [the Block Editor Handbook](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/).

 ## Sass
-Sass can be compiled as part of the global styles.css file or to individual CSS files for use in a Drupal library.
+Sass can be compiled as part of the global styles.css file or to individual CSS files for use in a block style.

 @use is used to import Sass variables, mixins, and/or functions into individual SCSS files. @import is discouraged by the Sass team and will eventually be phased out.
 This means that most files will start with @use '00-config' as *;.
 This allows you to use the design token accessor functions without an additional namespace.
 Other functions and mixins can be used similarly.
 Note that to avoid namespace collisions, only theme-related variables, mixins, and functions should be used with *.

 All Sass files that are compiled to individual CSS files must have a unique filename, even if they are in different directories.

 ### Global styles
 Prefix the name of your Sass file with _, e.g. _card.scss.
 Add it to the appropriate aggregate file (i.e. _components.scss).

 ### Individual block styles
 DO NOT prefix the name of your Sass file with _, e.g. menu.scss.
 Import the config and global aggregate files.
 Add your CSS file to the `wp_next_theme_block_assets` function inside functions.php:
 ```php